CLSherrod/clsherrod.github.io/_posts/2008-07-20-time-is-not-on-your-side.md

 date: 2008-07-20
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/time-is-not-on-your-side/"
+permalink: /time-is-not-on-your-side/
 ---
 Back in December when I was on a "writer's retreat" on the coast of Texas, My partner Nan and I wanted to focus on getting more done while having a life.
 I've automated some more business and added a virtual assistant to make calls for me.
 I've turned off my ringer on my mobile phone.
 I'm filtering my email and just focusing on learning, brainstorming and creating.